top of page

 But Why Didn’t Anyone Tell Us?

-This is a really exciting time for women.
+This is a really interesting time for women's health.
 There’s been an explosion of awareness on the menopause front and rightly so.
 For far too long, we’ve been offered advice based on research done on men.
 But now, more women are stepping into leadership, research, and advocacy roles.
 We’re rewriting the narrative, asking the right questions, and demanding better.
 Our voices and our lived experiences are finally starting to be heard.

 Why Understanding Menopause Matters